Jairam Valjee Chouhan: Philanthropy

 Further, he was also known for his philanthropy.
 He is accredited to have built a primary school named Valjee Primanry School with teachers quarter at Jairamnagar, Kunwarbai Charitable Dispensary, weekly markets, wells and roads.
 He also built a Shiva temple and several wells, markets, roads, hospitals & Dharamshalas in Jairamnagar.
 He also donated money to build Raigarh Town Hall.
 In 1940, to commemorate the visit of Governor of C.P. & Berar, on occasion of founding of sugar factory at Jairamnagar, he donated a fully equipped Ambulance car to Red Cross.

 Honors

-British authorities had given him title of Rai Bahadur for his achievements in business and philanthropic works.
+British authorities had given him title firstly Rai Saheb, which was elevated to Rai Bahadur in 1941 for his achievements in business and philanthropic works.

 The local British government changed the name of village from Khaira to Jairamnagar in his honor.

 The railway station which was earlier known as Paraghat was named Jairamnagar railway station after him on 1 September 1939 by Bengal Nagpur Railway authorities being the only Railway Station in the whole of India to have been named after an individual businessman.

 He was made Member of the Most Excellent Order of the British Empire on 1 January 1945 by British authorities.